Jayalath Manoratne

-Kala Suri Kala Keerthi Dr. Keselgaspe Manatunga Jayalath Manoratne (කෙසෙල්ගස්පේ මනතුංග ජයලත් මනෝරත්න; 12 June 1948 – 12 January 2020), popularly known as Jayalath Manoratne, was an actor in Sri Lankan cinema, stage drama and television.
+Keselgaspe Manatunga Jayalath Manoratne (කෙසෙල්ගස්පේ මනතුංග ජයලත් මනෝරත්න; 12 June 1948 – 12 January 2020) was an actor in Sri Lankan cinema, stage drama and television.
 He was a lecturer by profession as well as a director and producer.
 A highly versatile actor from drama to comedy, Manoratne won awards at OCIC (International Catholic Organization for Cinema and Audiovisual), Presidential, Sarasaviya, Raigam Tele'es, Sumathi and the State Literary and Drama festivals.
 He was the best actor back to back in 1991 and 1992 for his performance in Socrates and Dvitva.
 He is considered by critics as one of the five actors who have dominated the Sri Lankan Stage.

 He died on 12 January 2020 while receiving treatment for cancer at the age of 71.

 Personal life

 Manoratne was born on 12 June 1948 in Dehipe, Nuwara Eliya as the youngest son in the family of six children.
 His father Keselgaspe Manatunga Perera was a lorry driver and his mother Agalakotuwa Herath Mudiyanselage Leela Kumari was a housewife.
 He undertook his education at the Dehipe Primary School and Poramadulla Central College.
 Jayalath has three brothers, Manatunga Seneviratne, Manatunga Wijeratne and Manatunga Ariyaratne and two sisters, Indra Kumari and Mallika Kumari.

 At an early age, his music teacher, Sunil Sriyananda, recognised his abilities and encouraged him to take up acting and singing.
 During his school times, he engaged in several educational as well as extracurricular activities such as Secretary of the Sinhala Literary Association (1965), President of the Theater Council (1966), President of the Sinhala Association (1967–68) and Committee member of the Drama Board and Gandharva congregation (1969).
 Manoratne was the Student Leader at Boys' Hostel in 1965–66.
 In 1966, he became the Senior Most Valuable Player in College Inter-Athletic Championship.

 After completing his secondary education with Geography, Sinhala and Buddhist Civilization for G.C.E A/L, he attended the University of Peradeniya, where he continued to study drama under the guidance of Professor Ediriweera Sarachchandra.
 Manoratne completed his master's degree from the University of Sri Jayewardenepura, also obtaining a PhD.
 He was the only postgraduate to obtain a First Class Degree in 1995.
 In 2013, he accepted an honorary Doctorate (D. Litt) from the University of Peradeniya.
 In 1981, he completed an external diploma in Rural Development from the University of Colombo.

 He was married to Tamara Jayanthi since 1979 to his death.
 The couple has one daughter, Uthpala Indeewari and one son, Bhanuka Prabuddha.
 Uthpala is married to Shivanka Perera and Bhanuka is married to Hiranya Dulashini Gamaariya.